dmitriz/cpsfy/README.md

 )
 ```

-The above pattern can be very powrful,
+The above pattern can be very powerful,
 for instance the `cpsErrHandler` function
 can include a remote retry or cleanup service
 that is now completely abstracted away from the main code pipeline!